emitanaka/AASC2020/content/news/2020-02-18-invited-speaker-dr-petra-kuhnert.md

 summary: "Deep Learning for prediction and forecasting of Agricultural processes"
 ---

+Please note that this talk is cancelled due to speaker's unavailability.

 ## Deep Learning for prediction and forecasting of Agricultural processes

 <img src="/img/speakers/petra_2019_crop.jpg" width="200px"/>